-Eight out of 10 people with hospital cover already choose products with excesses.
-These excesses have been set at a maximum of $500 for singles or $1,000 for couples and families in order to avoid the Medicare Levy Surcharge.
+Previously, hospital policy excesses were set at a maximum of $500 for singles or $1,000 for couples and families in order to avoid the Medicare Levy Surcharge.

-The maximum excesses are now being raised to $750 for singles and $1,500 for couples and family policies.
+The maximum excesses are now $750 for singles and $1,500 for couples and family policies.

 See Medicare Levy Surcharge for more information.

-From 1 April 2019, insurers have the option to offer people aged 18–29 years discounts of up to 10 per cent of their private health insurance hospital premiums.
+Since 1 April 2019, insurers have had the option to offer people aged 18–29 years discounts of up to 10 per cent of their private health insurance hospital premiums.
 People will retain that discount until they turn 41, when it will be gradually phased out.

-The allowable discount will be two per cent for each year that a person is aged under 30, to a maximum of 10 per cent for 18 to 25 year olds.
+The allowable discount is 2 per cent for each year that a person is aged under 30, to a maximum of 10 per cent for 18 to 25 year olds.